Invasive Non-Native Species (INNS)

 Threats and Solutions

 The problem of invasive species cannot be tackled without knowledge of where these species currently are.
-A number of projects are underway across the North East to tackle the threats posed by invasive species, and these require help from the public – both from volunteering efforts and reports of sightings.
+Several projects are underway across the North East to tackle the threats posed by invasive species.
+Often these require help from the wider community – both from volunteering efforts and reports of sightings.

-The Saving Scotland’s Red Squirrels Project controls the introduced the North American grey squirrel, which have been behind the vast reduction in numbers of our native Red Squirrel.
+The Saving Scotland’s Red Squirrels Project controls the introduced North American grey squirrel, which has been behind the vast reduction in numbers of our native Red Squirrel.

 Report a squirrel sighting – both red or grey!

 The Scottish Invasive Species Initiative (SISI) takes action to control American mink and invasive plants along rivers throughout the majority of Scotland.
-This is supported by the work of various River Trusts, the Dee Catchment Partnership and the North East Non-Native Invasive Species Project, with help from local community groups and volunteers who help tackle Giant Hogweed, Japanese Knotweed and Himalayan balsam.
-For example, the control of Giant Hogweed on the River Deveron using sheep grazing is a great example of an innovative approach to tackle this problem.
+This is supported by the work of various River Trusts, the Dee Catchment Partnership and the North East Non-Native Invasive Species – Dee Catchment Partnership with help from local community groups and volunteers who help tackle giant hogweed, Japanese knotweed and Himalayan balsam.
+This clip shows the start of an ongoing project to control giant hogweed on the River Urie and clearly illustrates the need for volunteers and long-term control plans.

 Report any sightings of American Mink or invasive plant species.

-Everyone can play their part in helping control invasive species which threaten our local biodiversity in the North East, and any sightings of invasive species should always be reported.
-Further information on how to do this, including identification of invasive species, is provided by NatureScot.
+Everyone can play their part in helping control invasive species which threaten our local biodiversity.
+Any sightings of invasive species should always be reported.
+Further information on how to do this, including the identification of invasive species, is provided by NatureScot.

 Photo of a red squirrel climbing the trunk of a Scots Pine